catchorg/Catch2/docs/assertions.md

 ```

 #### scale
-Scale can be useful if the computation leading to the result worked on different scale, than is used by the results (and thus expected errors are on a different scale than would be expected based on the results alone).
+Scale can be useful if the computation leading to the result worked on different scale, than is used by the results (and thus expected errors are on a different scale than would be expected based on the results alone), i.e. an additional not scaling difference will be accepted, because | current - target | < eps_rel + eps_abs (while eps_rel = max(current, target) * epsilon, eps_abs = epsilon * scale) will be checked.

 ## Exceptions